Sharonio/roboshaul/README.md

 You should now have a file named `test.wav` which has the model's TTS output.

+**NOTE**: By now our modifications for Coqui-TTS have been upstreamed so a regular installation should work.

 #### Example windows installation using conda
 ```
 conda create --name "roboshaul" python=3.10